Draper Kauffman: Cold War naval career

 His first postwar assignment came in February 1946 when he was assigned to Joint Task Force One, the organization which conducted "Operation Crossroads", the atomic bomb tests at Bikini Atoll.
 Later under the CNO, as head of the Defense and Protection Section, he established the U.S. Navy Radiological Safety School, and aided in setting up a comparable school for the Army.

 From October to December 1947, he was assigned to the carrier Valley Forge (CV-45) and was aboard her during her round-the-world cruise in 1948.
 Following a month's instruction at the Fleet Sonar School in Key West, Florida, he commanded the destroyer Gearing (DD-710) from December 1948 until July 1950, when he entered the Naval War College in Newport, Rhode Island.
 Upon completion of the logistics course in June 1951, he remained for two years as a member of the Strategy and Tactics Staff.

 In June 1953, he assumed command of Destroyer Division 122.
 In 1954, Kauffman served in the Strategic Plans Division under the CNO, and in 1955 was appointed Aide to the Under Secretary of the Navy and later Secretary of the Navy, Thomas S. Gates, Jr.

 In August 1957, he assumed command of the attack transport Bexar (APA-237) which he commanded until August 1958 when he was ordered to duty as Assistant Chief of Staff for Plans on the staff of the Commander in Chief, U.S. Pacific Fleet.
 In January 1960, he commanded the heavy cruiser Helena (CA-75).

 In July 1960, Kauffman was selected as Rear Admiral, and he became Commander Destroyer Flotilla Three (later redesignated Cruiser Destroyer Flotilla Three).
 In 1962, he became Chief of the Strategic Plans and Policy Division.

 In 1965, he became the 44th Superintendent of the U.S. Naval Academy, where he served for three years.
 His next assignment was as the Commander of the U.S. Naval Forces in the Philippines, and Representative of the Commander-in-Chief, Pacific, a billet once filled 25 years earlier by his father.

 In June 1970, he became commandant of the 9th Naval District, headquartered at Great Lakes Naval Station, Illinois, with an additional duty as Commander of the Station.

 Rear Admiral Kauffman retired from the Navy on 1 June 1973 and became the 9th president of Marion Military Institute from 1974 to 1976.
-He died in 1979.
+He died on 18 August 1979, Budapest, Hungary, while on a tour with members of a Naval Academy alumni group.

+Military awards and decorations

+Military decorations and awards include the following according the medals and ribbonrack at the National Navy UDT-SEAL Museum in Florida.